DevAgnihotri/MCA_Sem_2/JAVA/Unit_1_OOPS.md

 | **Dynamic**              | Java supports dynamic loading of classes at runtime, enabling flexible and extensible applications.                                                                |
 | **Distributed**          | Java provides built-in networking libraries (like RMI and sockets) to create distributed applications that can communicate over networks.                          |
 | **Portable**             | Java programs are portable across platforms because there are no implementation-dependent features and the same bytecode runs on any JVM.                          |

-### Detailed Explanation:

-1. **Platform Independence:**

-   - Java code is compiled to bytecode
-   - JVM interprets bytecode on any platform
-   - Same program runs on Windows, Linux, Mac

-2. **Object-Oriented:**

-   - Everything is an object (except primitives)
-   - Supports all OOP principles

-3. **Security:**

-   - No pointers to avoid memory corruption
-   - Bytecode verification
-   - Security manager for applets

-4. **Robustness:**
-   - Automatic garbage collection
-   - Exception handling mechanism
-   - Type checking at compile time

 ---